Excitaprint/atlalert/developer-log.md

 * Removed height property from post fade in/fade out.
 > It may have been causing funny animations/glitching.
 >> Think about it!
 Height on click causes expand, but css says fixed height?
 Wonky!

+#

+* Fix img src showing up like this "/home/showpublishedimage/4544/638971855728270000"
+> Needs the correct prefix added via RegEx
+>> Find it via Inspect Element
+* Still getting strange gaps, paragraph breaks & in-line breaks, in HTML
+> How to fix?
+>> Remove String() constructor on scrape?
+>> Stringifying before RegEx causing it?